-● Our CNS lawyers are trained to carefully respond to these concerns to ensure police meet their duty of care to every Aboriginal person who is taken into custody.
+Our CNS lawyers are trained to carefully respond to these concerns and do everything we can to ensure police meet their duty of care to Aboriginal people taken into custody.

-● Our CNS lawyers can also contact the person’s family and an Aboriginal Field Officer, providing critical information to family who are concerned for that person’s whereabouts, health and safety.
+We can also contact the person’s family and give them critical information about their loved one’s whereabouts, health and safety.